eegg/school-policies-and-procedures/src/accidents-and-incidents.rst

      * death of a child
      * a terrorist attack, or threat of one

-We follow the guidelines of the Reporting Injuries, Diseases and Dangerous Occurrences (RIDDOR) for the reporting of accidents and incidents.
+We follow the guidelines of the Reporting Injuries, Diseases and Dangerous Occurrences (RIDDOR) for the reporting of incidents.
 Child protection matters or behavioural incidents between children are NOT regarded as incidents and there are separate procedures for this.